ABOUT THE BOAT

 - After a trip briefing the captain will collect passports.
 Everyone will board the boat early afternoon before setting off at around 2pm.
 The boat should arrive in San Blas during the evening and anchor overnight.

-- Day 4 – Another full day in San Blas.
-This time you will head further west to anchor at another popular location
+- Day 3 – Another full day in San Blas.
+This time you will head further east towards the outer more secluded islands.

 ABOUT THE FOOD